 Is acupuncture covered by insurance?

 How much is your cash price?

-A growing number of insurance companies reimburse for acupuncture treatments.
+Nowadays, a growing number of insurance companies reimburse for acupuncture treatments.
 Consult your insurer for the terms of coverage on your policy.
-All types of PPO plans, authorized Workers’ compensation referral and personal injury case are welcomed.
-We also offer a variety of treatment plans with different numbers of visits and affordable cash price.
+We accept all types of PPO plans, most HMO plans, authorized workers’ compensation referrals, and personal injury cases.
+We also offer a variety of treatment plans with different numbers of visits and affordable cash prices.
 Detailed pricing for single or multiple treatments will be discussed after the consultation and exams.
-Cash, credit card and checks are accepted.
+Cash, credit card, and check are accepted.

 “The benefit of acupuncture is clear, and the complications and potential adverse effects of acupuncture are low compared with medication.”

 - Dr. Lucy Chen, a board-certified anesthesiologist, specialist in pain medicine at Harvard-affiliated Massachusetts General Hospital